-In today’s regulatory environment, organizations are faced with ever-changing laws and regulations being frequently introduced by various governmental bodies & institutions.
-Many facing the predicament of implementing measures to adhere to these regulations are finding it challenging to stay up to date with the changes ensuring they meet sufficient compliance standards.
+In today’s regulatory environment, organisations are faced with ever-changing laws and regulations being frequently introduced by various governmental bodies and institutions.
+Many facing the predicament of implementing measures to adhere to these regulations are finding it challenging to stay up-to-date with the changes ensuring they meet sufficient compliance standards.

 Spreadsheets are not suitable for monitoring business performance.
 How do we know this?
 Just take a look at any successful corporation and how they deal with reporting, financial accounting or budgeting.
 Do the auditors and the board require more than an ad hoc collection of spreadsheets?
 The answer is yes.
 They need a process to capture, manage, analyze and report on financial information.